News / Alpha Unmanned Systems /

 25 kg MTOW helicopter target drone with up to 4 hours of flight endurance

-More News from Discover the Future of Flight with Alpha Unmanned Systems
+More News from Alpha Unmanned Systems